Shopify/polaris/src/components/Page/README.md

 - To lay out the content within a page, use the [layout component](/components/structure/layout)
 - To add pagination to a page, see the [pagination component](/components/navigation/pagination)
-- To add primary and secondary calls to action to the bottom of a page, see the [page actions component](/components/structure/page-actions)
+- To add primary and secondary calls to action at the bottom of a page, see the [page actions component](/components/structure/page-actions)
 - When you use the page component within an [embedded app](https://github.com/Shopify/polaris-react/blob/master/documentation/Embedded%20apps.md), rendering is delegated to the Shopify App Bridge